 General background information about a company is one thing, but a background check should include, more specifically, information about the people who work there and those who may work on the project at hand.
-What is the experience level of the personnel?
+What is the experience level of the personnel, both generally and specifically, regarding your requested services?
 Do they employ and use lawyers?
 Have personnel been appropriately screened for security?
 In some cases, a criminal record and background check for all vendor employees may be necessary.
 Are they located in the United States or overseas?
 Do they have the collective expertise to handle and are they available for the project at hand?
 Sometimes a vendor's success results in a work overload that may impact delivery of the project.
+If time is of the essence for your project, ask pointed questions about delivery dates and whether the vendor is willing to guarantee in writing such dates.
 Will the vendor need to hire new, possibly inexperienced or temporary staff to handle the work?
 Will they need to sub-contract any part of the work?
 It is important to understand the current capacity and workload of the vendor, as well as personnel turnover.
 To the extent possible, satisfied and content personnel should be working on any project.

-If your case is going to require testimony on the part of the electronic discovery vendor, it is best to determine if the vendor has had that type of experience.
+If your matter is going to require testimony on the part of the electronic discovery vendor, it is best to determine if the vendor has had that type of experience.
 What has been the outcome?
 Are there copies of the testimony or expert affidavits that can be shared?